sssundar/boogie/README.md

 The grandfather-facing end of this project required about $200 of equipment.
 We are using a Nexus 7 (2013) running Marshmallow, a pair of decent over-ear headphones (to accomodate hearing aids), and a few soft tipped capacitive styluses.
 My mother and I are running Marshmallow on Google and Huawei smartphones. notebook_rev_a/ has the details, but the specifics really don't matter.

 What's happening inside --
-Grandfather doodles and receives voice messages, and we record voice messages and receive doodles Credentials are baked in for everyone to keep UI dead simple
+Grandfather doodles and receives voice messages
+We record voice messages and receive doodles
+Credentials are baked in for everyone to keep UI dead simple
 Numeric indicator of internet connectivity & online users
 Two-button UI